apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_elasticsearch.md

       --memory float                 Memory, the unit is Gi.
 Value range [1, 1000]. (default 2) --mode string                  Mode for ElasticSearch Legal values [single-node, multi-node]. (default "multi-node") --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
-      --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
+      --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources. (default true)
       --replicas int                 The number of replicas, for single-node mode, the replicas is 1, for multi-node mode, the default replicas is 3.
 Value range [1, 5]. (default 1)
       --storage float                Storage size, the unit is Gi.
 Value range [1, 10000]. (default 20) --tenancy string               The tenancy of cluster.
 Legal values [SharedNode, DedicatedNode]. (default "SharedNode")